MenloHacks/vivere/README.md

 }
 ```

-Errors will be thrown if there is no logged in user or a ticket does not exist with the specified ID.
+Errors will be thrown if there is no logged in user, a ticket does not exist with the specified ID, or the ticket is already claimed.

 #### `POST mentorship/reopen`
 Re-open a previously claimed ticket.
 Also resets the time opened to give it an additional 30 minutes,